ben182/laravel-auto-translate/README.md

 php artisan vendor:publish --provider="Ben182\AutoTranslate\AutoTranslateServiceProvider"
 ```

-You can specify your source language, the target language(s), the translation manager and the path to your language files in there.
+You can specify your source language, the target language(s), the translator and the path to your language files in there.

 ## Usage